spegel-org/spegel/docs/COMPATIBILITY.md

 For a full example, see the end-to-end tests' [Kind configuration](../test/e2e/kind-config-iptables.yaml) for a full example.

-## K3S
+## K3S and RKE2

-K3S embeds Spegel, refer to their [documentation](https://docs.k3s.io/installation/registry-mirror?_highlight=spegel) for deployment information.
+K3S and RKE2 embeds Spegel, refer to their [documentation](https://docs.k3s.io/installation/registry-mirror?_highlight=spegel) for deployment information.

 ## Talos